What We Believe

 1Romans 6:3–5; Colossians 2:12; Galatians 3:27.
 2Mark 1:4; Acts 22:16.
 3Romans 6:4.
 4Mark 16:16; Acts 8:36, 37; Acts 2:41; Acts 8:12; Acts 18:8.

 While baptism is a sign of entrance into the visible church, the Lord’s Supper is a rite of fellowship.
 Bread and wine represent the body and blood of Jesus.
 Worthy receivers of this meal are those who profess faith in Jesus Christ (1 Cor.
 11:26-30).
 By faith in Christ alone, believers spiritually feed on Christ, show forth His death, and receive nourishment as they partake of the elements (John 6:35, 53; 1 Cor.
 11:26).
-The 1689 BCF (30.1, 7) states,
+The Second London Baptist Confession (30.1, 7) states,

 The supper of the Lord Jesus was instituted by him the same night he was betrayed.
 It is to be observed in his churches to the end of the age as a perpetual remembrance and display of the sacrifice of himself in his death.1 It is given for the confirmation of the faith of believers in all the benefits of Christ’s death, their spiritual nourishment and growth in him, and their further engagement in and to all the duties they owe him.
 The supper is to be a bond and pledge of their communion with Christ and each other.2